vfgodos/Data-analytics-challenge/README.md

 Show us your abilities and make yourself worth the amount of money you'd like to get paid.
 You have 72 hours to turn the challenge in starting right now! 💸

-## Important 🚧
+## What to do?

+##### Exploratory data analysis

+- Get to know the domain
+- Explore your data
 - Clean your data
-- Take a look and find connection between data
+- Take a look and find connections between data

-- Find the story that the data is telling you (storytelling)
+##### Enrich your dataset

+- Add value: obtain related data by web scraping or with APIs.

+##### Database

+- Load the processed information into a database

+##### Predictions

-- Can you make any kind of prediction or regression/classification?
+- Can you make any kind of prediction: regression and/or classification?

+##### Visualization

+- Plot your data in a meaningful way

+##### Storytelling

-- What metrics are you obtaining?¿Qué métricas obtienes?
+- What metrics are you obtaining?
 - Explain your conclusions
-- Obtain related data by web scraping or with APIS.
-- Enrich your dataset
-- Put everything into a database
+- Shape your new data and conclusions in such a way that is appealing to the listener and tells a story

 To deliver your proposal make a fork of the repo and when you are done make a pull request. 🤯